dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

      Water usage peaked at 450 liters per person per day in 2005.

 10. Gas production rose to its maximum of 80 million tonnes in 1990.
-    Gas production rose to its maximum of 80 million tonnes in 1990.
+    Gas production peaked at 80 million tonnes in 1990.

 ---